 The benefits of coloring pages:

-2) Color recognition
+2) Color acknowledgment

 6) Structure motor skills

-7) Focus - Taking note of a single job for a length of time is necessary for coloring and for all sorts of things throughout one's life.
+7) Focus - Focusing on a single task for a length of time is necessary for coloring and for all sorts of things throughout one's life.

 8) Boundaries - Another thing that kids gain from coloring pages, with preprinted photos on them, is how to accept boundaries.
 While a young child or young child may doodle all over a coloring sheet, with no respect for the boundaries (lines on the coloring page), as the child grows older, they will begin to respect those lines, and make an effort to color between them.
 While I encourage blank paper coloring for free expression as typically as possible, for lots of young children pre-printed coloring pages are their first exposure to printed boundaries.
 This early exposure to boundaries in print, will be a big aid when handwriting time occurs, and the child has to respect the boundaries of the preprinted handwriting lines on the paper.